Ashket980/Code-Clause/Unit_Converter/readme.md

 ## Overview

-This is a very small offline-first mobile-friendly unit conversion tool for the browser.
-There are many full featured unit converters out there, so every effort has been made to keep this as simple, fast, and portable as possible.
+This is a small offline-first mobile-friendly unit conversion tool for the browser.

 A demo is available [here](https://ashket980.github.io/Code-Clause/Unit_Converter).